akoy93/umd_social_scheduler_backend/README.md

 Refer to backend/lib/app.rb.
 UMD Social Scheduler's backend is written in Ruby using the Sinatra gem.

 ####Facebook Login (Note: the API calls below require that a Facebook user is logged in.)
   Submit a GET request to /login.
 This will use Facebook's server side login process.
-Once logged in, a session will be created.
+Once logged in, a session will be created. ***(This option is currently disabled)***

   Alternatively, submit a GET request to /access containing an "access_token" parameter with the user's Facebook access token.
 This will also create a session for the user.

 ####Facebook Logout
   Submit a GET request to /logout.
 This will clear the session.

+####Get List of Friends Using UMD Social Scheduler
+  Submit a GET request to /friends_with_app.
+This will return a JSON containing a list of friends using UMD Social Scheduler.
+The JSON includes "fbid" (Facebook User ID), "name", and "share" (boolean indicating whether user has enabled sharing) properties for each friend.

 ####Enable Schedule Image Sharing
   Submit a GET request to /enable_sharing.
 This will allow the current user's schedule image to be viewable by friends.